Techtonica/curriculum/javascript/javascript-maps.md

 ## Motivation

 Map object provided by ES6.
 Map is a collection of elements where each element is stored as a Key, value pair.
 Map object can hold both objects and primitive values as either key or value.
+You can use objects of all kinds as map keys.
+The system will not automatically convert the keys to strings as it does for object literals.
+This opens up a wide range of opportunities to do interesting things with maps.

 ## Objectives

 **Participants will be able to:**

 - Learn maps.
+   - Syntax.
+   - Methods or operations.
+   - Example.
 - Learn Sets.
+   - Syntax.
+   - Example.
 - Know the difference between maps and objects.
 - Create and use maps & sets.